there's no tags-related article

 I think it's an unwritten banquet rule.
 The more beautiful the setting, the more terrible the food.

 I've undergone gastronomic torture in the most beautiful places, Venetian palace ballrooms with massive chandeliers, Amalfi coast gardens with heartbreaking views, museums, archeological sites.
 There's often a procession in appropriate ancient garb-usually Roman or ...

 Outside my front door

-I live in the Oltrarno (beyond the Arno, the un-Duomo side of the river-think Left Bank), near piazza Santo Spirito, my favorite piazza in Florence.
+I live in the Oltrarno (beyond the Arno, the un-Duomo side of the river--think Left Bank), near piazza Santo Spirito, my favorite piazza in Florence.
 Unfortunately, restaurants directly in the piazza are a sad story.
-Caffe' Ricchi has changed hands and although ...
+Caffe' Ricchi has changed hands ...

 new season....of tomatoes!